AI STANDARD

 Every other Knowledge category assumes this work has been done.
 Triangulating across disciplines presumes you can read what each instrument is showing you.
 Checking your map against reality presumes you have a map of what is operating and have something to check it against.
 Acting on what you see presumes you have seen what is there to be seen.
 The reading comes first because nothing downstream has any traction without it.

 Reading What's Operating holds the Range against two specific pulls.
-The pull toward Control is the reader who already knows what they will see.
+The pull toward Control is knowing in advance what you will see.
 A locked model, applied to every system, reads everything as confirmation.
 Pattern-recognition collapses into pattern-imposition.
 The system always shows what the model expects, because the model is doing the seeing.
-The pull toward Decay is endless observation that never commits — patterns named with precision but never landed on as a reading, the sophistication of the seeing standing in for the reading itself.
+The pull toward Decay is endless observation that never commits: patterns named with precision but never landed on as a reading, the sophistication of the seeing standing in for the reading itself.
 Both fail the discipline.
 The seeing has to be live enough to encounter the system as it actually operates, and firm enough to commit to a reading the rest of the Knowledge can act on.

 02 // The Two Dimensions of the Reading